Thank you for agreeing to help encourage and guide our new CSU-Pueblo students as they learn about and connect with our campus and community.

-We look forward to working with you in the Spring!!
+We look forward to working with you!!

 - Student Organization Finance Committee

-StudOrgs must follow the guidelines when reaching out to individuals, local merchants, or corporations for donations.
+Student Organizations must follow the guidelines when reaching out to individuals, local merchants, or corporations for donations.
 This is to ensure sure we do not request funds from the same donors multiple times; if a business is already a corporate sponsor to the University; if a donor has already been asked and has turned down sponsorship; if a tax receipt is needed by the donor; or to make sure we thank the donor for their support.

 YOU MUST LOG INTO YOUR ORGSYNC ACCOUNT BEFORE FILLING OUT THIS FORM.